 Now how do we mark out this love?
 I want to take a few minutes with you on this because I think it's very, very basic and important.
 If I want to look at my life, let's just stick with us, if I want to look at my life or need be help somebody else and I want to determine whether or not they really love God, what am I looking for?
 Am I looking for some sentiment?
 Am I looking for some emotion?
 Am I looking for some...some sort of nostalgia that comes out of the roots of my childhood, or my background?
 What am I looking for when I'm looking for evidences of love for God?

-Secondly, I believe this love is a love that trusts in God's power...it's a love that trusts in God's power.
-In Psalm 31 verse 23 we read, "O love the Lord, all you His godly ones.
-The lord preserves the faithful and fully recompenses the proud doer.
+Secondly, I believe this love is a love that trusts in God's power.
+It's a love that trusts in God's power.
+In Psalm 31 verse 23 we read, "Oh love the Lord, all you His godly ones.
+The Lord preserves the faithful and fully recompenses the proud doer.
 Be strong and let your heart take courage, all you who hope in the Lord."
-He's assuming that life is going to have its down turns, it's going to have its trials and there's going to be areas of suffering and pain and disappointment.
+He's assuming that life’s going to have its down turns, it's going to have its trials and there's going to be areas of suffering and pain and disappointment.
 But in it all, he says, "Love the Lord."
-And what do you mean by that?
-I mean, realize that He is going to preserve the faithful, that He is going to recompense the wicked.
+What do you mean by that?
+I mean, realize that He is going to preserve the faithful; that He is going to recompense the wicked.
 Be strong, take courage, you can trust in the Lord.
 It is a love that trusts in His power.
-To put it another way, it doesn't doubt Him.
+It is a love, to put it another way, that doesn't doubt Him.
 It's not a love that says, "I don't know, God hasn't been faithful to me, He's going to have to deliver if He's expecting for me to love Him."
 It is a love that has complete confidence in God's great power.
 It is a love that meditates on His great glory.

 Thirdly, it is a love that seeks communion with Him.
 You can tell if you love God basically by whether or not you have any interest in His fellowship.
 I mean, if you said you loved somebody, you could certainly prove it easily enough if you sought their companionship.
-Psalm 63, the psalmist says, "O God, Thou art my God.
+Psalm 63, the psalmist says, "Oh God, Thou art my God.
 I shall seek Thee earnestly.
-My soul thirsts for Thee, my flesh yearns for Thee in a dry and weary land where there is no water.
+My soul thirsts for Thee.
+My flesh yearns for Thee in a dry and weary land where there is no water.
 Thus I have beheld Thee in the sanctuary to see Thy power and Thy glory."
-He went to the place of worship, he went there all the time.
+He went to the place of worship; he went there all the time.
 He couldn't be kept away.
-He wanted to be in the place of worship because he wanted to be near to the presence of his God.
+He wanted to be in the place of worship because he wanted to be near to the...to the presence of his God.
 He wanted to commune with God.

 I just want to be where You are, I just want to be in Your midst, I just want to be there to praise You and to be intimate with You and to pray to You and to fellowship with You, to commune with You.
 This is loving God.
 It's loving God that seeks a communion with Him.